GamesProSeif/jr-gps/README.md

 ## Description

 This is a private bot that allows the user to make ranks and a lot of stuff.
 It also has some moderation commands, and also a point system ready for you!
+You will like it...

 ## Adding the bot to the server